 Meet The Republican Senators Who Are The Defense Contractors’ Best Friends

-This personal and LUCRATIVE friendship became de rigueur with President Lyndon Johnson’s massive financial ties with Brown and Root (now KBR, a Halliburton subsidiary).
-Speculation this close alliance between LBJ and Brown and Root may have been the cause of JFK’s assassination, but anyone who spoke of this was silenced in one way or another.
+This personal and lucrative friendship became de rigueur with President Lyndon Johnson’s massive financial ties with Brown and Root (now KBR, a Halliburton subsidiary).
 This ushered in the era Eisenhower himself warned against: where the government is wholly owned by the MIC.
 Senators and Representatives alike maintain their Congressional tenure indefinitely if they play ball with the most lucrative industry in America.

 It’s unclear how many defense contractors have secret indemnification agreements with the military.
 Under the law, most government agencies are banned from entering open-ended indemnification agreements, but the Pentagon and a handful of other agencies were exempted in an executive order signed by President Richard Nixon in 1971.

-Rarely these mega-corporations have their feet held to the fire over criminal negligence causing injury and death.
-The continuous beat of the war-drum by these bought and paid for Senators is not a mystery, with a closer look at President Obama’s harshest foreign policy critic, Senator McCain:
+The continuous beat of the war-drums by these bought-and-paid for Senators is not a mystery.
+A closer look at one of President Obama’s harshest foreign policy critic, Senator McCain, reveals;

 [In 2013] Republican John McCain received more defense lobby cash than any other senator who cast a vote Wednesday on Syria: $176,300.